jwt2706/ExpressionRecognition/README.md

 # Facial Expression Recognition

-This repository contains the code and resources for a facial expression recognition app.
-The app is trained using selected parts of the FER2013 dataset.
-It utilizes machine learning techniques and a custom Tensorflow model to analyze facial expressions and classify them into different emotional categories and even occasionnaly plays some funny sounds! :D
+This webapp recognizes facial expressions using a custom Tensorflow.js model.
+The model trained using selected parts of the FER2013 dataset.
+It utilizes machine learning techniques to analyze facial expressions and classify them into different emotional categories and even occasionnaly plays some funny sounds! lol

 See it here: <https://jwt2706.github.io/ExpressionRecognition/>

 NOTE: The model isn't the best and isn't the most accurate, as this was more of a proof-of-concept and a learning oppertunity for myself.
+I would like to revisit this project to rework the model once I have time.
+This started out as a joke, but it actually got me interested. :D

 ## Emotional expressions